GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

 1. Copy the folder [handoff](../assets/handoff) from the assets folder to the app.
 Inside you will find two files:

     * [`provider.js`](../assets/handoff/provider.js) which builds a queue with the users waiting for a human agent.
-Notice that this module does not persist the queue.
+Notice that this module does not persist the queue in an external storage.
+This is also where the conversations metadata is stored.

     * [`command.js`](../assets/handoff/command.js) to handle the special interaction between the agent and the bot to peek a waiting user to talk or to resume a conversation.
 This module has a [middleware](../assets/handoff/command.js#L9) that intercepts messages from human agents and route them to the options to connect or resume communications with users.

 1. Create the `router.js` file in the handoff folder also, using the following code boilerplate.
-You will use this to handle the conversation between normal users and agents.
+The router will be in charge of knowing each message needs to be sent to, either to the agent or the user.

     ```javascript
     const builder = require('botbuilder');